jonathanlurie/es6module/readme.md

 ```

 # TODO
-- add a testing framework
+- Add a testing framework